LoadRunner – Throughput Graph

 Merging of Throughput graph with others:

-Another scenario is when throughput becomes flat while increasing number of users then it may lead to the bandwidth issue.
-To confirm bandwidth issue you need to merge the throughput graph with Latency.
+Another scenario is when throughput becomes flat while increasing the number of users then it may lead to the bandwidth issue.
+To confirm the bandwidth issue you need to merge the throughput graph with Latency.